-Your dog’s skin is the largest organ of their body and plays a vital role in protecting it against external damage.
-Your dog’s diet has a big effect on whether their skin is healthy and functioning effectively, and as such, should not be overlooked.
+Your dog’s skin is the largest organ in their body and plays a vital role in protecting it against external damage.
+Your dog’s diet has a big impact on whether their skin is healthy and functioning effectively.

-The skin and hair on your dog makes up, on average, 12% of their body weight, and it's a hugely important organ in their ongoing health and development.
+Your dog’s skin and coatYour dog's skin and coat make up, on average, 12% of their body weight, and are important organs in their ongoing health and development.
 Their skin has three individual layers, each with a different function:

-As well as these, your dog’s skin provides critical protection against environmental factors and external parasites which could irritate your pet.
+Your dog’s skin provides critical protection against environmental factors and external parasites that could irritate your pet.
 Their skin also protects against water loss, regulates their body temperature and is responsible for housing the hairs of their coat.
 Your dog’s skin, therefore, must be looked after carefully to help support their overall health.

-One specific problem is the destruction or loss of a protective biofilm which lays on top of your dog’s skin.
-This is created by sebum being expressed from the skin, and it houses beneficial bacteria which protects your dog from external irritants.
-This biofilm, when healthy, also prevents "bad" bacteria from multiplying and causing irritation or other skin problems.
-Although this function works to fight against external issues when it comes to your dog's skin, it's produced and controlled in part by internal reactions to their diet.
+One specific problem is the destruction or loss of a protective biofilm that lies on top of your dog’s skin.
+This is created by sebum being expressed from the skin, which protects your dog from external irritants.
+This biofilm, when healthy, also housed beneficial bacteria that help prevent "bad" bacteria from multiplying and causing irritation or other skin problems.

-Some breeds of dog have specific problems with their skin, which is important to be aware of.
-Dog breeds with folded skin, such as pugs or bulldogs, can suffer irritation as it’s easier for their skin to harbor bacteria.
-Smaller dogs known for the quality of their coat can have particularly sensitive skin, and be at risk of hair loss, hair brittleness or loss of coat color—for example, in miniature schnauzers or shih tzus.
+Some breeds of dog have specific problems with their skin.
+Dog breeds with folded skin, such as Pugs or Bulldogs, can suffer irritation as it’s easier for their skin to harbor bacteria.
+Smaller dogs known for the quality of their coat can have particularly sensitive skin, and be at risk of hair loss, hair brittleness or loss of coat color—for example, in Mini Schnauzers or Shih Tzus.

 How your dog’s diet affects their skin health